DCute25/Karaoke-Room-impacts-on-UK-hospitality-venues-CS-Difference-in-Difference-method/README.md

 ## User instructions

     - The program is executed by running the file 'karaoke_roa.do', which utilizes the data from file 'karaoke_room_checked.csv'
-      + The Figure 2 in the thesis, Parallel trend test,
+      + The Figure 2 in the thesis, Parallel trend test, is obtained from:
+      Code section ***Visualization for parallel trend assumpion test

+      + The Figure 3 in the thesis, Karaoke Group-Time average treatment effects, is obtained from:
+      Code section ***Visualize Group-Time Average Treatment Effects - Unconditional parallel trend Code section ***Visualize Group-Time Average Treatment Effects - Conditional parallel trend